Hot Chocolate for the... well, everything...

 recommended additions...

-To this cocoa base nearly
+To this cocoa base nearly infinite

-infinite embellishments can be made.
-I very
+embellishments can be made.
+I very often add

 moistening soothing tea, which renders the cocoa